MiroslavDina/carchopshop/README.md

-Drop the carchopshop folder into your [standalone] folder (or whichever other ensured folder you want to use) Add the items in items.lua to qb-core/shared/items.lua Support
+Drop the carchopshop folder into your [standalone] folder (or whichever other ensured folder you want to use) Add the items in items.lua to qb-core/shared/items.lua
-Support can be found on my discord

-https://discord.gg/sjsT9zV (Please note that the original creator did not create this QB version)
+(Please note that the original creator did not create this QB version)

 Wanna support me visit my patreon